arkOScloud/genesis/README.md

 For more information see the [Getting Started](http://arkos.io/doc/getting-started/) page.

 Running Genesis from this Github repo is advised ONLY for development purposes.
+If you do this you will need the following Python modules: `pyOpenSSL`, `gevent`, `lxml`, `python-iptables`, and `pyparsing`.

 ## Writing Plugins